Proxying in 2026: The Geeky Domain Guide to Playing Smart

 If you are ready to upgrade from the Sharpie on a basic land, here is how the modern MTG community actually executes their proxy orders without stepping into counterfeit territory.

-• The Free Route (MTGPrint / DeckStats): You paste your decklist into an online proxy generator.
+- The Free Route (online proxy generators).
+Paste your decklist into a free generator.
 It formats the cards to the exact dimensions of real MTG cardboard.
-You print them out in color at your local library, cut them with a paper slicer, and slide them into sleeves in front of bulk commons.
-Cost: About $3 in printer ink.
+Print them in color, cut them with a paper slicer, and slide them into sleeves in front of bulk commons.
+Cost: about the price of printer ink.

-• The Premium Route (MPCFill & MakePlayingCards): This is the holy grail.
-MPCFill is a community-driven database of high-res, custom-art Magic cards.
-You build your decklist, select the custom art you want for each card (which explicitly removes the official copyright text), and use an automated tool to send that order to MakePlayingCards.com.
-They print your deck on casino-grade, S33 cardstock.
-Cost: About $30 for a full 100-card deck that feels identical to real cards through a sleeve.
+- The Premium Route (MPC Fill & MakePlayingCards).
+MPC Fill is a community-driven database of high-resolution, custom-art Magic cards.
+You build a decklist, select the custom art you want for each card, and use an automated tool to send that order to MakePlayingCards.
+They print your deck on premium cardstock that feels close to the real thing through a sleeve.
+Expect roughly the cost of a couple of booster packs for a full 100-card deck.

-• The Etsy Trap: Avoid buying individual "foil proxies" off Etsy for $5 a pop.
-You are drastically overpaying for someone else to use the exact same custom printing tools listed above.
+- The Etsy Trap.
+Avoid buying individual "foil proxies" off marketplace listings at a steep per-card markup.
+You are usually overpaying for someone else to use the exact same printing tools listed above — and sellers who reproduce official card backs are selling counterfeits, not proxies.

 The Geeky Domain Verdict